vpsfreecz/haveapi/README.md

 =======
 A framework for creating self-describing APIs in Ruby.

-Note: HaveAPI is under heavy development.
+Note: HaveAPI is in heavy development.
 It is not stable, its interface may change.

 ## What is a self-describing API?
 A self-describing API responds to HTTP method `OPTIONS` and returns description